Mind, Body, Spirit

 The Underground Survival of Shaolin Kung Fu

 Despite adversities, the essence of Shaolin Kung Fu managed to survive.
 Some monks went into hiding, continuing their practice in secrecy to preserve their ancient techniques.
 They passed down the knowledge to dedicated disciples who carried the lineage forward.
 The mid-20th century brought a new challenge to traditional martial arts in China – the Cultural Revolution.
 During this tumultuous period, martial arts and ancient traditions were discouraged and even banned.
 Many masters were persecuted, and numerous martial arts schools were forced to close their doors.
-This dark period had a profound impact on the practice and dissemination of Shaolin Kung Fu.
+This period had a profound impact on the practice and dissemination of Shaolin Kung Fu.
+With their time nearing end, the monks began to preserve their arts also in lay folk and eventually over seas and to foreigners.

 Hakka People and the Preservation of Kung Fu